scott-griffiths/bitformat/README.md

-> :warning: **This project is still in alpha and there are no guarantees of API stability.
-The documentation is sometimes more aspirational than accurate.**
+> :warning: **This project is still in alpha and there are no guarantees of API stability.**

 [![bitformat](https://raw.githubusercontent.com/scott-griffiths/bitformat/main/doc/bitformat_logo_small.png)](https://github.com/scott-griffiths/bitformat)